-The 27-year-old arrived in S6 with an outstanding pedigree and a terrific goal return, which has seen the Scotland international become one of the hottest properties in the country.
+The forward arrived in S6 with an outstanding pedigree and a terrific goal return, which has seen the Scotland international become one of the hottest properties in the country.

 Rhodes made his Owls debut in the victory over Wigan at The DW Stadium two days after joining the club and claimed an assist for Ross Wallace's winning goal.

 His first goal for the Owls came in a 3-0 win against Birmingham at Hillsborough, the potent striker rising highest to head home a Ross Wallace free-kick.

 The former Blackburn man also bagged a brace for Wednesday in a 5-1 victory over Norwich at Hillsborough in March.